SpelmanCIS123/GradeAvgGUIExt/README.md

 # Grade Averaging GUI

 ## Instructions
-- Write a program that will create a GUI that will add a 4th test grade to the existing code and display their letter grade.
+- Write a program that will create a GUI that will add a 4th test grade to the existing code and display an associated letter grade.
+     - Grades greater than 90 are an A
+     - Grades greater than or equal to 80 but less than or equal to 90 are a B
+     - Grades greater than or equal to 70 but less than or equal to 80 are a C
+     - Grades less than 70 are an F

 - The entry boxes for the test grades should have labels
 - The average and letter should display on the main window